-The Association of British Transport & Engineering Museums (ABTEM) have updated the ‘Guidelines for the Care of Larger & Working Historic Objects’ for 2018.
+The Association of British Transport and Engineering Museums (ABTEM) have updated the ‘Guidelines for the Care of Larger and Working Historic Objects’ for 2018.
 The guidelines have been produced to provide practical conservation advice to those owning and operating industrial and transport collections.

 This website explains what Spectral Power Distribution is and how it can be used as a comparator to evaluate the efficiency and impact of different light sources.
 This is an excellent resource for any museum wishing to understand the environmental and conservation impact of different light sources or considering a move to LED lighting.

 This presentation sets out the National Trust’s approach to energy efficiency in historic properties, including detailed examples and techniques taken from current management and conservation practice.